- Checklist for Parents

 - Monitor your credit report regularly and set up a fraud alert or credit freeze if you entered your Social Security number (SSN).

 It can be challenging to know what links or emails your kids have opened.
 You should monitor your browser history to make sure they haven’t fallen for any of these scams and be sure to educate them on how to stay safe when online.

 Protection When Gaming Online

-Kids and teens open themselves up to many more scams when they play online games either on their phones or computers.
+Kids and teens open themselves up to many more scams when they play online games, like Fortnite and Roblox, either on their phones or computers.
 Not only is there the potential for them to be contacted by those with ill intentions, but they could also accidentally download dangerous files or fall victim to phishing scams.

 To ensure your kids are protected when online gaming, make sure they:

 - Don’t click on links sent to them by people they don’t know

 - There are websites that offer cheat codes or virtual money that can lead to scams.